 Hey, sometimes it’s the little stuff that makes a huge difference in our mood.

 Then there are the big things.
-The huge, not always great life events that knock our feet out from under us.
+The huge, not always great life events that knock our feet out from under us, and leave us needing the support of a qualified online psychiatrist*.
 Believe it or not, those hard times can also be something to be thankful for.
 It all comes down to whether you’re ready to transform those challenges into gifts.
 If not, no worries.
 You can come back to it later when you are ready.

 That’s something I’ve been getting better about over the last few weeks, thanks to Positive Intelligence mental fitness training.
 Sometimes finding the gift in a bad experience isn’t too hard.
 Like when I got fired from that really toxic job several years ago.
 I’d been applying elsewhere and trying to leave for months.
 But the way it worked out, I at least got severance pay while I found something better.
 Also, I learned how to spot red flags in workplace cultures before joining them.